About Send Money Africa

 For more information, download the AIR Project brochure (1.4MB, PDF).

-This website is a project of the Payment Systems Development Group (PSDG), which is part of the Financial and Private Sector Development vice presidency, and the Africa Diaspora Program (ADP), which is part of the Africa Region vice presidency.
+This website is a project of the Payment Systems Development Group (PSDG), which is part of the Finance and Markets Global Practice.
 The Send Money Africa team is:

 |Carlo Corazza, Sr. Remittances Specialist (PSDG)||Marco Nicolì, Remittances Specialist (PSDG)|